asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 #### Remote configuration

-Proto.Cluster uses Proto.Remote for transport, usually GRPC (Proto.Remote.GrpcNet).
+Proto.Cluster uses Proto.Remote for transport.
 Again, its configuration is out of scope for this tutorial; if you want to learn more, you should check out the [Remote](../remote.md) section of Proto.Actor's documentation.

 #### Cluster configuration